 Abdul Ghaffar Khan: The Great Pakhtun Of The Indian Subcontinent

-My life and struggle, The autobiography of Abdul Ghaffar Khan is the story of a brave man who not only fought non violently to free India from the yoke of British colonialism but he also stood for Hindu-Muslim unity, women empowerment and the reformation of Pakhtuns for a better and just society.
+My life and struggle, The autobiography of Abdul Ghaffar Khan is the story of a brave man who not only fought non-violently to free India from the yoke of British colonialism.
+But throughout his life he stood for Hindu-Muslim unity, women empowerment, and the reformation of Pakhtuns for a better and just society.